 Then it was on to the charming town of Coupeville, first laid out in the 1850’s and part of Ebey’s Landing National Historic Reserve.

-In downtown Coupeville, Penn Cove has great views of the floating Mt.
+In downtown Coupeville, Penn Cove has great views of dreamy, floating Mt.
 Baker to the north.

 The next stop was Fort Casey.
 According to the Washington State Parks website: “Constructed in the late 1800s, Fort Casey was equipped for defense and used as a training facility up to the mid-1940s.
 The fort houses a pair of rare 10-inch disappearing guns.
 While the guns were the height of technology in the early 1900s, improvements in warships and the advent of airplanes soon rendered them obsolete.”